 CDA certifies and provides oversight of CBAS Centers.
 DHCS continues to review and monitor any possible impact on participants due to CBAS Center closures.
 For counties that do not have a CBAS Center, the MCPs will work with the nearest available CBAS Center to provide the necessary services.
-This may include but is not limited to the MCP contracting with a non-network provider, to ensure that continuity of care continues for the participants if they are required to enroll into managed care.
-Members can choose to participate in other similar programs should a CBAS Center not be present in their county or be within the travel distance requirement of participants traveling to and from a CBAS Center.
+This may include, but not be limited to, the MCP contracting with a non-network provider, to ensure that continuity of care continues for the participants if they are required to enroll in managed care.
+Members can choose to participate in other similar programs should a CBAS Center not be present in their county or within the travel distance requirement of participants traveling to and from a CBAS Center.